ignithor/ARP_assignments/README.md

 They are all launch by the master process

+For the first assignment, all the files are written in C.

 #### Server

 The server manages a blackboard with the geometrical state of the world (map, drone, targets, obstacles…).
 The server read from the pipes coming from the processes and send to the data to other processes.
 Moreover, it also "fork" the **map** process.
 Data from pipes can be identified by a capital letter at the beginning of the message.
 For example, a message starting with "TH" means that a Target has been hit and the following is the coordinate of this target.